4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Jungle Beach

 A short drive away from Galle Fort is Jungle Beach.
-Jungle Beach is a small and secluded beach, surrounded by jungle that many of the locals visit.
+It is a small and secluded beach surrounded by jungle that many locals visit.

-You can find the location of the beach on Google maps and is located northwest of the beach at Unawatuna.
+The beach’s location is on Google Maps.
+It is located northwest of the beach at Unawatuna.

 This small bay is not easily accessible, so I would recommend getting a tuk-tuk there.